- Describe the causes and consequences of the War of 1812

 THE WAR OF 1812

-The seizure of American ships and sailors, combined with the British support of Indian resistance, led to strident calls for war against Great Britain.
+The seizure of American ships and sailors, combined with the British support of Native American resistance, led to strident calls for war against Great Britain.
 The loudest came from the “war hawks,” led by Henry Clay from Kentucky and John C. Calhoun from South Carolina, who would not tolerate British insults to American honor.
 Opposition to the war came from Federalists, especially those in the Northeast, who knew war would disrupt the maritime trade on which they depended.
 In a narrow vote, Congress authorized the president to declare war against Britain in June 1812.

 These victories could not turn the tide of the war, however.
 With the British gaining the upper hand during the Napoleonic Wars and Napoleon’s French army on the run, Great Britain now could divert skilled combat troops from Europe to fight in the United States.
 In July 1814, forty-five hundred hardened British soldiers sailed up the Chesapeake Bay and burned Washington, DC, to the ground, forcing President Madison and his wife to run for their lives (Figure 8.17).
 According to one report, they left behind a dinner the British officers ate.
 That summer, the British shelled Baltimore, hoping for another victory.
 However, they failed to dislodge the U.S. forces, whose survival of the bombardment inspired Francis Scott Key to write “The Star-Spangled Banner.”